infinitered/cr-2024-intermediate-workshop-lessons/03-accessibility.md

 - Swipe left: go to previous control
 - Single tap: focus control
 - Double tap: select / interact with control
-- ???: Go to home screen
+- Drag one finger up from the bottom edge of the screen until you feel a vibration or hear two rising tones, then lift your finger : go to home screen

 > Use `npx expo run:ios --device` to build the app to your USB-connected device.